gregpalmr/alluxio-spark-eks/alluxio/README.md

      $ alluxio fsadmin report

+It should show an overview of the cluster, like this:

+     Alluxio cluster summary:
+         Master Address: alluxio-master-0:19998
+         Web Port: 19999
+         Rpc Port: 19998
+         Started: 10-31-2023 18:49:18:932
+         Uptime: 0 day(s), 0 hour(s), 1 minute(s), and 19 second(s)
+         Version: 2.9.3
+         Safe Mode: false
+         Zookeeper Enabled: false
+         Raft-based Journal: true
+         Raft Journal Addresses:
+             alluxio-master-0:19200
+             alluxio-master-1:19200
+             alluxio-master-2:19200
+         Live Workers: 3
+         Lost Workers: 0
+         Total Capacity: 3000.00GB
+             Tier: SSD  Size: 3000.00GB
+         Used Capacity: 0B
+             Tier: SSD  Size: 0B
+         Free Capacity: 3000.00GB

+You can also view the Alluxio cache storage on each worker node pod by running the command:

+     $ alluxio fsadmin report capacity

-You can test the root under file system (UFS) with the built in test:
+You can test the integration with the root under file system (UFS) using a built in test utility, like this:

      $ alluxio runTests

-### i.
+### h.
 Destroy the Alluxio cluster

 You can destroy the Alluxio master and worker pods and remove the namespace with the commands: